How to Choose Your Wedge, Respect Context, and Build Products That Change Real Trajectories in EdTech

 - 6 min read

-AI is hitting education at the same moment education systems are already stretched: teacher shortages, student disengagement, rising dropout, and a coming wave of job disruption.
+AI is transforming education at a time when systems are already stretched thin.
+We face teacher shortages, student disengagement, rising dropout rates, and an impending wave of job disruption.

-In his conversation on the EdTech Dots Podcast, Greg Margas put words to a tension many builders feel: we’re overstimulated by ideas and hype, but under-focused on the few things that would actually matter in ten years.
+In his conversation on the EdTech Dots Podcast, Greg Margas articulated a tension that many builders experience.
+We are overwhelmed by ideas and hype, yet we often lack focus on the few things that will truly matter in the next decade.

-This article pulls out several of those themes and reframes them as a practical guide for founders, developers, and product leaders building at the intersection of software, AI, and education.
+This article extracts several key themes from Greg’s insights and reframes them as a practical guide for founders, developers, and product leaders working at the intersection of software, AI, and education.

 Watch the full EdTech Dots conversation with Greg Margas: https://youtu.be/M-86DgKOo7Y